Xunantunich: History of Excavations

+The main recent archaeological teams to work at Xunantunich and the surrounding region are the Xunantunich Archaeological Project (XAP), the Xunantunich Settlement Survey (XSS), and the Belize Valley Archaeological Reconnaissance Project (BVAR).

-Farmers that fed the people living in Xunantunich typically lived in small villages, divided into kin-based residential groups.
+Farmers that fed the occupants of Xunantunich typically lived in small villages, divided into kin-based residential groups.
 The farms were spread out widely over the landscape, though the center of Xunantunich itself is rather small in comparison.
 These villages were economically self-sufficient, which may be the reason why Xunantunich lasted as long as they did; they were not dependent on the city to provide for them.
 Settlement density was relative to soil quality, proximity to rivers, and localized political histories.
 Since the farmers were long established on their plots of land, they would not want to be involved with a polity that was under constant upheaval due to invading forces and more.
 Other nearby Maya archaeological sites include Chaa Creek and Cahal Pech, Buenavista del Cayo, and Naranjo.

 Chronology

 There is evidence of Xunantunich being settled as early as the ceramic phase of the Preclassic period.
 The findings have been too insubstantial to prove that Xunantunich was a site of importance.
 It was not until the Samal phase in AD 600–670 that Xunantunich began to grow significantly in size.
 Architectural constructions boomed in Hats’ Chaak phase (AD 670–750) when Xunantunich's connection with the polity Naranjo solidified.
 Left in a state of abandonment at approximately AD 750 due to an unknown violent event (see Euan MacKie's work in 1959–60, above, which may be relevant here), Xunantunich did not re-establish itself as a strong presence in the region until the Tsak’ phase in AD 780–890.